Family therapy draws on the combined cognitive, relational, and emotional resources of the whole family

 - To improve communication and/or heal old wounds in families of adults.

-Family therapy is an approach that has been proven effective for the treatment of many individual issues and challenges, such as:
+Family therapy is an approach that has been proven effective for the treatment of many individual issues and challenges

 - A child with developmental or school issues.